UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-18-teamXX-diffusion-image-editing.md

 #### Practical Insight.
 One subtle detail is that freezing attention maps across denoising steps implicitly constrains the latent geometry.
 This explains why Prompt-to-Prompt is remarkably good at preserving global structure even when the textual prompt introduces significant semantic changes.

-\begin{tcolorbox}[colback=gray!10,colframe=gray!50,title=Implementation Note]
-Above all, for most codebases, applying Prompt-to-Prompt controls requires attention maps from different U-Net blocks to be aligned across timesteps.
+>> Above all, for most codebases, applying Prompt-to-Prompt controls requires attention maps from different U-Net blocks to be aligned across timesteps.
 The most straightforward solution is to cache the attention tensors during the first pass and reuse them in the second.
-\end{tcolorbox}

 Edits which require large geometric changes remain hard; attention manipulation cannot fully alter the latent spatial layout.